ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 1.5.1.md

 **Managerial economies:** Large firms can employ specialist staff in key posts which will increase the firm's efficiency, reduce costs of production and raise demand and revenue, hence more profits.

-**Labour economies:** Large firms can engage in division of labour among their staff, and by firing their unproductive workers, they can decrease labour costs, which means more profits.
+**Labor economies:** Large firms can engage in division of labor among their staff, and by firing their unproductive workers, they can decrease labor costs, which means more profits.

 **Research and development economies:** A large firm can have a research and development (R&D) department, since it can reduce average costs by developing more efficient methods of production and raise total revenue by developing new innovative products.